 My Dad was a pastor and is still a preacher.
-He has been preaching the gospel of Jesus Christ since he was 15 years old … that makes 68 years!
-So Daddy, this one’s for you … Happy Father’s Day!
-I can’t believe I got to have you all to myself for 10 days!
+He has been preaching the gospel of Jesus Christ since he was 15 years old … that makes 75 years!
+So Daddy, this one’s for you … Happy birthday!
 What a gift.
 I love you and thank you for living out-loud your faith in Jesus all my life.
 Thank you for believing in me when I didn’t believe in myself.
 Thank you for showing me how to dream and how to live it out.
-Thank you for pointing me to Jesus to “this good hour.”
+Thank you for pointing me to Jesus, even to “this good hour.”
 Thank you for being a man of integrity in all you say and do.
 Thank you for being my daddy.

+A little bit of history from his life and the history going on around him.
 My father’s dad was a carpenter, but also, a farmer.
-They, like so many others in that day, couldn’t make ends meet, so they left Oklahoma in the mid 1940s to make the week long drive on Route 66 as they moved to California.
+They, like so many others in that day, couldn’t make ends meet, so they left Oklahoma in the mid 1940’s to make the week-long drive on Route 66 as they moved to California.
 I asked my dad to tell me a few more details about it recently and this is what he said.

 I’ve written before about our family “Be Glad Days.”
 Regardless, of what we were doing, if we were all together, it was a day to be glad.
 My Dad gave me the legacy of believing someone was always on my side.
 I knew no matter what happened in my life good or bad, happy or sad, my dad was my ally.
 He was my safe person.
 I knew I could tell him anything and he was with me — sympathizing, rejoicing, encouraging, laughing, crying, agonizing, hurting, dreaming, listening, talking, believing the best in me, telling me I could do anything in the world I wanted to do … giving me exactly whatever the situation called for.
 My Dad is one of the greatest examples in my life, and his legacy is much of who I am today.
 Our home was a wonderful place to grow up — a very rare home centered on loving Jesus.
 “Be Glad Days” are part of my memory.
 When I was growing up whether it was a family vacation or a Saturday together, it was a “be glad day.”
 I think that is a great way to put it because it captures the essence of our hearts desire for our family and our lives.
 The word says, “This is the day the Lord has made let us rejoice and be glad in it” (Ps.
 118:24).